Probing Late-Stage Hadronic Interactions at High Baryon Density via $K^{*0}$ Production in the RHIC Beam Energy Scan Program: Results

 The $p_{T}$-integrated particle yield ($dN/dy$) is extracted for each centrality interval from the measured $p_{T}$ spectrum of $K^{*0}$ mesons.
 Since the lowest $p_{T}$ bin in the measured $p_{T}$ spectra is $0-0.2$ GeV/$c$, no low-$p_{T}$ extrapolation is required to extract $dN/dy$, however the extrapolation for higher $p_T$ is performed.
 The extrapolated fraction of the yield is negligible ($< 1\%$) for $p_{T} > 4$ GeV/c.

 The Hanbury-Brown Twiss radii have been observed to increase linearly with the cube root of the charged-particle multiplicity, $(dN_{ch}/dy)^{1/3}$ and we therefore assume that $(dN_{ch}/dy)^{1/3}$, measured at mid-rapidity, can serve as a proxy for the system size~\cite{Hbt:2005}.
 Here, $(dN_{ch}/dy)$ is the sum of the mid-rapidity $\pi^{\pm}, K^{\pm},\text{and}~p(\Bar{p})$ yields~\cite{STAR:2017sal,STAR:2019vcp}.
 Fig.~\ref{fig:dndy_dN13} shows the variation of $K^{*0}$ and charged kaons as a function of $(dN_{ch}/dy)^{1/3}$.
 The charged kaon yields are taken from the published BES-I measurements~\cite{STAR:2008med,STAR:2017sal,STAR:2019vcp}.
 The results are compared with various collision systems and beam energies available from RHIC~\cite{STAR:2008med,STAR:2017sal,STAR:2019vcp,STAR:2010avo,STAR:2023aks,BRAHMS:2016cucu}.
+It should be noted that the collision-energy dependence of the $\overline{K^{*0}}/K^{*0}$ ratio behaves similarly to that of the $K^-/K^+$ ratio at BES energies.
 Since $K^{*0}$ and K have similar quark content (similar masses for the $u$ and $d$ quark isospin doublet), one would expect very similar strong interaction mechanisms to be involved in their production.
 It can be seen that the $dN/dy$ of both $K^{*0}$ and $K$ increases with $(dN_{ch}/dy)^{1/3}$ across all collision systems and beam energies.
 The charged kaon $dN/dy$ appears to show an approximate scaling with $(dN_{ch}/dy)^{1/3}$, largely independent of the collision system and energy, whereas the $K^{*0}$ yield exhibits a more pronounced violation of this scaling.
 At higher collision energies (open markers in Fig.~\ref{fig:dndy_dN13}a), the $K^{*0}$ yield appears to show a monotonically increasing dependence on $(dN_{ch}/dy)^{1/3}$ across all systems and energies, similar to the charged-kaon yield.
 However, towards lower collision energies, a gradual breaking of the scaling behavior is observed for both particles.
 Quantitatively, the deviation from the scaling for charged kaons is in the range of 1--4$\sigma$, while for $K^{*0}$ it is significantly larger, about 4--10$\sigma$ at the lower BES energies (7.7--27 GeV), i.e., approximately 2--4 times larger than that observed for charged kaons.
 This enhanced deviation of the $K^{*0}$ yield is likely related to increased loss due to re-scattering in the hadronic phase at lower collision energies.